espimarisa/homelab/services/arr/README.md

 # 'ARR Stack

-This stack contains the primary 'ARR apps (Lidarr, Prowlarr, Readarr, Radarr, and Sonarr).
+This stack contains the primary 'ARR apps (Lidarr, Prowlarr, Radarr, and Sonarr).

 ## Scripts